AsmaaSobhyy/People_counter/README.md

 # People_counter
-An aplication that counts people within some region of interests.
+An aplication that counts people within some regions of interest.

 ## Model